The best local moving companies in Virginia

 Other things to consider for your Virginia to Alabama move

 - State licensing: To guarantee the safety and reliability of local moving services in Alabama, it is essential for moving companies to possess a registration number issued by the Alabama Public Service Commission (APSC).
 Trust your move to registered professionals for a secure and dependable experience.
-Before you book, double-check that your moving company is properly licensed.
+Make sure your moving company has the right licenses before you book with them.

 - State regulator: Quickly check the status of a Alabama moving license anytime on the official state regulator’s website, here.

-- Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
+- Mover’s insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as “released value protection,” at no extra cost.
 Moving companies typically take responsibility for your belongings at a rate of 60 cents per pound (or even less) per item.
 This means that for a lightweight item weighing five pounds and valued at $500, the reimbursement would be only $3 in the event of loss or damage.
 To enhance your coverage, certain movers provide additional valuation options, such as declared value or lump sum value protection, which offer better protection compared to the basic released value protection.
 To better understand and explore these options, consider discussing them with your chosen moving company.

 Things to do in Alabama